reimagined/hacker-news-resolve/README.md

 export const cookieMaxAge = 1000 * 60 * 60 * 24 * 365
 ```

 Update the `registerCallback` and `loginCallback` callbacks.
-Use `resolve` parameter to get access of query and command executors.
+Use the `resolve` parameter to access the query and command executors.

-Add `failureCallback` function to provide redirection path in case of failure.
+Add `failureCallback` function to provide the redirection path in case of failure.

 ```js
 // ./auth/localStrategy.js